christianalfoni/jflux/DOCUMENTATION.md

 ####<a name="components-creatingacomponent">Creating a component</a>
-The minimum boilerplate for a component is to define a render callback that returns a template with a top node.
+The minimum boilerplate for a component is to define a render callback that returns a DOM representation with a top node.
 The default render method compiles a single `div`.
 ```javascript
 var MyComponent = $$.component(function () {